18.02.2023

 Register to attend Living Continuity Seminar Session 4 (Online) to be held on August 24th, 2022

-Test SAT Research seminars resume with Session IV which will convene online on August 24th, 2022.
+SAT Research seminars resume with Session IV which will convene online on August 24th, 2022.
 Living Continuity is a collective inquiry on the challenges and opportunities of working towards spatially just neighbourhoods.
-Session IV aims to explore the temporal dimension of housing through indicators of social cohesion and socio-spatial attributes that resist transience.
+Session IV aims to explore the temporal dimension of housing through indicators of social cohesion and socio-spatial attributes that resist transit.
 Dr Yasser Elsheshtawy expands on a case study analysis of folk houses in the UAE, how they became a testament of inhabitants asserting their presence and rootedness in the midst of a constantly changing cityscape and the lessons they provide.
-Dr Bhakti More shares her study comparing four residential neighbourhoods in Dubai to understand the concept of residential stability, social cohesiveness and the influence of shared spaces amongst expatriate residents in neighbourhoods in Dubai.
+Dr Bhakti More shares her study comparing four residential neighborhoods in Dubai to understand the concept of residential stability, social cohesiveness and the influence of shared spaces among expatriate residents in neighborhoods in Dubai.

 Committed to fostering community building through ongoing collaborative engagement and critical discourse, registration for individuals who are interested in attending and participating in the discussion with the invited speakers is open.
 To RSVP, please send expressions of interest to info@sharjaharchitecture.org.
 The session will be held online on August 24 at 6:00 PM GST.
 Confirmations of your registration along with the webinar link will be sent by email on August 21.